alberttheprince/AnimalSwimming/README.md

 ## 🧠 How It Works

 When a player loads into the server, the script checks if their ped is an animal (`GetPedType(ped) == 28`).
-If so, it applies buoyancy logic every 200ms when the player is in water and not in a vehicle.
+If so, it applies buoyancy logic every 200ms when the player is in water, not a vehicle.
 It prevents drowning, sinking, and bouncing too high in the water, giving a much more realistic feel for roleplay scenarios involving dogs or other animals.

 ---